luisquintanilla/mlnet-workshop/labs/07-mlops.md

       run: dotnet run --project TrainConsole.csproj
 ```

-The workflow should take about 10-15 minutes to complete, and if all is setup correctly should yield a green build.
+The workflow should take about 10-15 minutes to complete, and if all is set up correctly should yield a green build.

 ![7-4-build](https://github.com/aslotte/mlnet-workshop/blob/master/labs/media/7-4-build.PNG)